Islamic History - From 7TH To 19TH Century

 The Mongols became a super power in the 13th Century under the leadership of Genghiz Khan.
 In a short span of time, they conquered all areas around Mongolia including China, Russia, Eastern Europe, Central Asia and others.
 With assistance from Persia and few Christine kingdoms, the Mongols under Hulagu Khan managed Siege of Baghdad in 1258.
 In February 1258, they defeated the forces securing Baghdad.
 The last Abbasid king Musta’sim was killed and the whole city of Baghdad was plundered.
 They killed 1 million civilians and also destroyed the great library of Baghdad including thousands of precious books.

-Later, the remaining personalities of Abbasid dynasty fled to Egypt and remained there under the protection of Mamluks who defeated the invading Mongols in the Battle of Ain Jalut in 1260.
-They remained there till 1517 when Ottoman ruler Salim I conquered Egypt.
+Later, the remaining personalities of the Abbasid dynasty fled to Egypt and remained under the protection of the Mamluks, who defeated the invading Mongols in the Battle of Ain Jalut in 1260.
+The royal family remained there until 1517, when Ottoman ruler Salim I conquered Egypt.

 Fragmentation of Islamic Empire

-After the fall of Abbasid Dynasty in Baghdad at the hands of Mongols in 1258, a vacuum was created due to absence of any big power or influential dynasty to replace them and unite the entire Muslim realm.
-The remaining Abbasid princes, under the protection of Mamluks in Egypt and Levant, were not regarded the Caliphs expect by the Mamluks themselves.
+After the fall of the Abbasid Dynasty in Baghdad at the hands of the Mongols in 1258, a vacuum was created due to the absence of any big power or influential dynasty to replace them and unite the entire Muslim realm.
+The remaining Abbasid princes, under the protection of Mamluks in Egypt and the Levant, were regarded as the Caliphs only by the Mamluks.

-In these circumstances, three big Muslim Empires emerged at the same time in different areas.
-These were: the Ottoman Empire in Anatolia, Balkans, adjacent Europe, Middle East etc; the Safavid dynasty in Greater Iran and; the Mughal Empire in the Subcontinent.
+Under these circumstances, three big Muslim Empires emerged at the same time in different areas.
+These were the Ottoman Empire in Anatolia, Balkans, adjacent Europe, Middle East etc.; the Safavid dynasty in Greater Iran; and the Mughal Empire in the Subcontinent.

 The Ottoman Empire